tzeikob/javascript-patterns/revealing-module/README.md

 [Back to the ToC](../../../)

 The revealing module pattern belongs to the category of those design patterns called *creational*.
-That pattern is very similar to the [module pattern](../../../module-pattern/) that gives you the option to organize and structure your code into reusable containers having state and behavior, in a way they containerize private state in terms of encapsulation and exposing *public API* methods, but the revealing module pattern does this in a way that gives more cleaner and readable code, that would be the best practice in favor of large modules where maintenance is a priority.
+That pattern is very similar to the [module pattern](../../../module-pattern/) that gives you the option to organize and structure your code into reusable containers having state and behavior, in a way they containerize private state in terms of encapsulation and exposing *public API* methods, but the revealing module pattern does this in a way that gives more cleaner and readable code, that would be the best practice in large modules where maintenance is a priority.

 ## Usage ##